James C. Holland

-James C. Holland (1853–1919), commonly known as J.C.
-Holland, was an architect in the U.S. state of Kansas.
+James Clinton Holland (1853–1919) was an architect in the U.S. state of Kansas.

-The firm also operated as J.C.
-Holland and Son.
+The firm also operated as J. C. Holland and Son.

 Biography

-He was born April 2, 1853, in a log cabin in Lima, Ohio.
+James C. Holland was born April 2, 1853, in a log cabin in Lima, Ohio.
 He worked as an architect in Kansas for more than 30 years.
 He served as state architect for a period of time.
-In 1882, Holland married Lizzie Baker, with whom he had a son Franklin and a daughter Lydia.
+In 1882, Holland married Lizzie Baker, with whom he had two sons and a daughter.
 In 1883-1884 he was chair of the architecture department of Ohio Northern University, his alma mater.

 He died on May 28, 1919, in Topeka, Kansas.

 Under various punctuations or spellings for his name, and/or with various partners, many of his works are listed on the National Register of Historic Places.

 Projects

-J.C.
-Holland's or the firm's works include (with attribution):
+J. C. Holland's or the firm's works include (with attribution):